skip to Main Content

 Mike Roberts, photographer

-Mai Tai ingredients – rum, orgeat and Orange Curaçao
+Mai Tai cocktail ingredients – rum, orgeat, and Orange Curaçao

-Like many tiki drinks, there are many layers of liquor, fruit and syrup that go into making the delicious Mai Tai.
-Orgeat (pronounce or-zhat) is an almond syrup which you will often see in tiki cocktails paired with rum and lime.
-It is really an essential ingredient in the Mai Tai.
+Like many tiki drinks, many layers of liquor, fruit, and syrup go into making the delicious Mai Tai.
+Orgeat (pronounced or-zhat) is an almond syrup that you will often see in tiki cocktails paired with rum and lime.
+It is an essential ingredient in the Mai Tai.
 I don’t know of a substitute, but you can make your own with almond milk and sugar.
-You can find a recipe for homemade orgeat here.
-I don’t make mine, because I’m able to go to the liquor store down the street and get a pretty good version from the Fee Brothers.
+You can make your own, I don’t, because I can go to the liquor store down the street and get a pretty good version from the Fee Brothers.

 Mai Tai ingredients - orgeat syrup, Orange Curaçao, limes, rum